wyattferguson/trumpbot-rnn/README.md

 # Trumpbot v1.0
 Trumpbot was my attempt at creating a RNN trained on Donald Trumps(DT) tweets.
 I used this as a sort of practice project for learning a bit about RNN's and Tensorflow 2.
-The result was a chaos and a learning experience so lets dive in.
+The result was a chaos and a learning experience so let's dive in.

 ## Setup